vdsabev/overstate/README.md

 Basically, the `patch` function should update its container's content with the result of the `view` function.
 You can use whatever VDOM library you like, or write your own function to set the container's `innerHTML` for all I care.

+The `app` function uses `requestAnimationFrame` by default to throttle rendering.
+Alternatively, you can provide your own function to do that in `app({ throttle: ... })`.
+Look at you, smartypants! 🦉

 For more examples with different view layers, see [the CodePen collection](https://codepen.io/collection/DNdBBG).

 ## Deep Merge